lumoslabs/txgh/README.md

 Docker is by far the easiest way to run Txgh, but a close runner-up is via Rubygems.
 You'll need to have at least Ruby 2.1 installed as well as the [bundler gem](http://bundler.io/).
 Installing ruby and bundler are outside the scope of this README, but I'd suggest using a ruby installer like [rbenv](https://github.com/rbenv/rbenv) or [rvm](https://rvm.io/) to get the job done.
 Once ruby is installed, executing `gem install bundler` should be enough to install the bundler gem.

 NOTE: You might consider using this [ruby template](https://github.com/lumoslabs/txgh-ruby-template) instead of following the instructions below.
-The template contains all the files and scripts you might need to get up and running quickly.
+The template contains all the files and scripts you need to get up and running quickly.

 1. Create a new directory for your Txgh instance.